 So, make sure you turn that off to avoid any conflict with your phone network connection.
-To do that, head to your phone Settings, select Mobile Networks.
+To do that, head to your phone Settings, and select Mobile Networks.
 Then, tap on Data roaming and switch the toggle off to disable the roaming service.

 If the above solution didn’t work, you need to play a little with your phone settings.
 You’ll need to set up your mobile network to Select automatically.

-Select Wireless Networks
+- Select Wireless Networks

-Tap on More, then Mobile networks
+- Tap on More, then Mobile networks

-Then, select Network operators
+- Then, select Network operators

-Set it to select automatically.
+- Set it to select automatically.

 When you try to make a phone call, your device will automatically connect to its preferred network operator.
 After a few minutes, your device should be connected to its network.
 If the problem persists, try the next following steps

-6. Troubleshoot Radio Signal Issues
+7. Troubleshoot Radio Signal Issues

 Sometimes your smartphone radio signal may be turned off because of conflicts with the Wi-Fi connection.